-The function of Procurement is to administer procurement for all university departments in accordance with responsibility and authority delegated by the University's President.
-It is the responsibility of Procurement Services to convert requests (requisitions) into Purchase Orders or contracts using procedures established by Legislative regulations, State law, and the policies and directives of the CSU Board of Trustee and the President of California State Polytechnic University, Pomona; and to regard each transaction on its own merits and to promote fair, ethical and legal practices.
+Procurement and Support Services is authorized by the CSU Board of Trustees to oversee the purchasing of all goods and services required by the university.
+The department administers procurement activities for all university departments in accordance with responsibility and authority delegated by the university president.
+It is the responsibility of Procurement Services to convert requests (requisitions) into purchase orders or contracts using procedures established by legislative regulations, state law, and the policies and directives of the CSU Board of Trustees and the President of California State Polytechnic University, Pomona; and to regard each transactions on its own merits and to promote fair, ethical and legal practices.

 Vendor Parking: Vendors may park outside Building 75 in spaces designated for vendors.
 Parking is available at no charge.

 Budget Impact regarding Procurement Process:

 Purchases of $1,000+ require Provost or Division Vice President's approval (October 2008).

 Presidential Order 7.8 (March 2009) "Use of Foundation Services and Central Support Resources" regarding campus resources: Requires faculty and staff to use Cal Poly Pomona Foundation services (bookstore, food services, catering, campus lodging) and Graphic Communications Services (printing and publications) for all state or foundation business instead of going off campus.

 The complete Presidential Order can be found at http://www.csupomona.edu/~policies/presidential_orders/presidential_order_Foundation_Services.html